lilyball/Tomorrowland/README.md

 }
 ```

+#### Invalidation token chaining

+`PromiseInvalidationToken`s can be arranged in a tree such that invalidating one token will cascade this invalidation down to other tokens.
+This is
+accomplished by calling `childToken.chainInvalidation(from: parentToken)`.
+Practically speaking this is no different than just manually invalidating each
+child token yourself after invalidating the parent token, but it's provided as a convenience to make it easy to have fine-grained invalidation control while also having
+a simple way to bulk-invalidate tokens.
+For example, you might have separate tokens for different view controllers that all chain invalidation from a single token that
+gets invalidated when the user logs out, thus automatically invalidating all your user-dependent network requests at once while still allowing each view controller the
+ability to invalidate just its own requests independently.

 #### `TokenPromise`

 In order to avoid the repetition of passing a `PromiseInvalidationToken` to multiple `Promise` methods as well as cancelling the resulting promise, a type